jahan-addison/simplejson/README.md

         /// primitive types using variadic templates
         void append( any_type [, ... ] );

-        /// Dumps the JSON object to a string format for storing. void dump( int depth = 0, string indent = "  " );
+        /// Dumps the JSON object to astd::string format for storing. std::string dump( int depth = 0, std::string indent = "  " );

+        /// Dumps the keys of a JSON object to std::cout void dumpKeys();

         /// Get the JSON::Class type for a JSON object.
         JSON::Class JSONType();